Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Introduction

 In this work, we introduce another improvement of the TPSC approach, namely the TPSC+DMFT approach for the one-band Hubbard model.
 The spin and charge fluctuations are influenced by DMFT results only through the DMFT double occupancy appearing in the local spin and charge sum rules.
 Inspired by previous methods we also combine the non-local part of the TPSC self-energy with the local DMFT self-energy~\cite{Schafer_2021}.
 This method has also been proposed in the context of the multi-orbital Kanamori model \cite{Zantout_2022}.
-In Sec. \ref{section:overview}, we begin with an overview of the main results presented in the paper and discuss the domain of validity of the proposed approaches.
-In Sec. \ref{section:theory}, we describe the DMFT and TPSC approaches in more details.
-We then introduce two variants of the proposed approach in Sec. \ref{section:methods}, namely the replacement of the TPSC \emph{ansatz} with the DMFT double occupancy, and the $\Sigma^{\mathrm{loc}}$ approach that includes the non-local self-energy from TPSC.
-Finally, we compare our results on the $2D$ square lattice to benchmarks from diagrammatic Monte Carlo calculations in Sec. \ref{section:results}.
-We show that the proposed approach, which is only as computationally expensive as single-site DMFT, is valid in the weak to intermediate interaction strength regime $U\lesssim 5$, but fails to capture the Mott-Heisenberg physics in the strong interaction regime $5 < U < 8$.
+In Sec. \ref{section:theory}, we describe the DMFT and TPSC approaches.
+We then introduce two aspects of the proposed approach in Sec. \ref{section:methods}, namely the replacement of the TPSC \emph{ansatz} with the DMFT double occupancy to compute spin and charge fluctuations, and the $\Sigma^{\mathrm{loc}}$ approach that combines the local part of the DMFT self-energy with the non-local part of the TPSC self-energy.
+We compare our results on the $2D$ square lattice to benchmarks from diagrammatic Monte Carlo calculations in Sec. \ref{section:results}.
+We show that the proposed approach, which is only as computationally expensive as single-site DMFT, is valid in the weak to intermediate interaction strength regime $U/t\lesssim 5$, but fails to capture the Mott-Heisenberg physics in the strong interaction regime $5 < U/t < 8$.
+The main results are then summarized in Sec.~\ref{section:summary_main_results}, where we also discuss the domain of validity of the proposed approaches.